Binaural Target Speaker Extraction using Individualized HRTF: Proposed Method

-To capture cross-channel (left and right) information in the \ac{HRTF}, we apply the self-attention mechanism that enables the channels to attend to each other through learned attention weights.
-The resulting matrix is flattened into a vector and passed through a fully connected layer to match the dimension of the encoded mixed signal.
-The output of this process serves as the \ac{HRTF}'s embedding.
+\textbf{Bottelneck:} The extraction clue is applied at the bottleneck of the encoded input features, with self-attention layers used both before and after its application.
+Unlike conventional approaches, these self-attention layers operate directly on complex-valued tensors by replacing the softmax activation with the complex-valued $\mathbb{C}\text{ReLU}$.
+To capture cross-channel (left–right) information in the \ac{HRTF}, a self-attention mechanism is employed, enabling the channels to attend to one another via learned weights.
+The resulting matrix is flattened and projected via a fully-connected layer to match the dimensionality of the encoded mixture, yielding the \ac{HRTF} embedding.
 Similarly, self-attention is applied to the encoded mixed signal.
-We apply element-wise multiplication between the (replicated) HRTF's embedding and each of the time frames of the encoded mixed signal, thus effectively imposing the clue over the mixed signal.
-Finally, the resulting tensor is passed through four consecutive self-attention layers and a fully-connected layer, preparing it for the decoding stage.
-A block diagram of this architecture is presented in Fig.~\ref {fig:block_diagram}.
+The replicated \ac{HRTF} embedding is then combined with each time frame of the encoded mixture through element-wise multiplication, thereby imposing the extraction clue.
+The resulting tensor is processed by four additional self-attention layers and a fully connected layer before decoding. \begin{figure}[t!]